DivineDemonKing/FrontendOneLove...NO/README.md

 This app does NOT have registration page, only way new users can be registered is by /admin pannel.

-However, that pannel was not designed to add a user with role/roles, because of that new user will be created with empty role
+However, that pannel was not designed to add a user with role, because of that new user will be created with empty role

 ============================